HorizenOfficial/evm-documentation/docs/new_horizen/04-attestation_mechanism/03-initial_functionality.md

 We start with a centralized approach where the attestation will be posted on the target settlement chain by an authorized relayer controlled by Horizen.
 The relayer:

-- Connects to an Ethereum client
+- Connects to an Ethereum client.
-- Connects to a NH validator node
+- Connects to a NH validator node.
-- Queries the NH Contract to check the latest published eth_last_attestation_id
+- Queries the NH Contract to check the latest published `eth_last_attestation_id`.
-- Queries the NH validator node to retrieve the latest nh_last_attestation_id
+- Queries the NH validator node to retrieve the latest `nh_last_attestation_id`
-- If nh_last_attestation_id > eth_last_attestation_id  then the last nh_last_attestation_id - eth_last_attestation_id are posted by invoking either the submitAttestation or submitAttestationsBatch smart contract method
-    * This provides some degree of robustness against disconnections of the relayer/reverted transactions.
+- If `nh_last_attestation_id > eth_last_attestation_id`,  then the last `nh_last_attestation_id - eth_last_attestation_id` are posted by invoking either the `submitAttestation` or `submitAttestationsBatch` smart contract method.
+This provides some degree of robustness against disconnections of the relayer and reverted transactions.
-    * Further work is required in this regard, but considering that we are going to deprecate this centralized layer in favor of a more decentralized and robust bridge, it’s definitely not worth the effort.

 The deliverable is a Docker Image that will bootstrap an Ethereum client equipped with write access to NHPV.sol and Sepolia ETH funds.